neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/0-token/0-contracts/chapter.md

 Let's break this down.
 First, we import `SmartContract` from `@neo-one/smart-contract`.
 This package contains all of the NEO•ONE smart contract types and is where the majority of imports will come from. `SmartContract` is a basic class that when extended marks the class as a NEO•ONE smart contract.
 We've extended it with a class called `Example` which will be used for all of the generated variable names in the NEO•ONE client APIs.

-## Try
+## Instructions

-Go ahead and enter the following into the `Token.one.ts` file:
+  1. Enter the following into the `Token.one.ts` file:

 ```typescript
 import { SmartContract } from '@neo-one/smart-contract';